lukecarr/gimme/README.md

 By default, only one UUID is generated.
 This behaviour can be configured by providing a `?n=123` query parameter as part of your request.
 Supported values for `n` are integers between 1 and 1000.

 The response structure (irrespective of `n`) is always an array of strings.

+## Building from source/development

+If you'd like to develop locally or wish to build from source, you'll need an install of [Go](https://go.dev) (check the [`go.mod`](go.mod) file for the version we're using).

+Once you have Go installed, you can then run `go run main.go` to launch Gimme directly, or run `go build` (which will produce a `gimme` executable in the working directory).

 ## CS50x final project